 ERMS Technology

-ERMS (Enhanced Roasting and Magnetic Separation) is a controlled roasting process, which conditions ilmenite for selective magnetic separation of gangue minerals and rapid leaching in hydrochloric acid, generating a high grade synthetic rutile.
+ERMS roasting (Enhanced Roasting and Magnetic Separation) is a controlled roasting process, which conditions ilmenite for selective magnetic separation from gangue minerals.

 1. Roasting

-The original ERMS roasting process featured a single fluid bed roaster, operated under controlled conditions, so that the ilmenite component of the concentrate being treated is rendered very magnetically susceptible and thus can be readily separated from gangue minerals by low intensity magnetic separators.
-By this means it is possible to produce an ilmenite essentially free of chromite and garnets, in a useful form for later processing into, say, titania slags.
-Magnetic ilmenite produced in this manner is not a suitable feedstock for the sulfate process because the titania fraction is rendered insoluble in sulfuric acid by the roasting process.
-However, this property can be useful if hydrochloric acid leaching is employed to selectively remove the iron and other soluble constituents to make synthetic rutile.
-It was noted that when magnetic ilmenite is acid leached, some 50% of the iron is in the trivalent state requiring the use of chemical reductants and long leach cycle times to achieve successful results.
-Thus two stage oxidation-reduction roasting is now used for synthetic rutile production.
+The original ERMS roasting process was invented and patented in 1988.
+It features a single fluid bed roaster which is operated at ~950°C under controlled conditions so that the magnetic susceptibility of the ilmenite component in a heavy mineral concentrate is increased, while the susceptibility of other minerals such as chromite or garnet is unchanged.
+ERMS-roasted ilmenite is more magnetic than the other minerals and can be readily separated from them using low intensity magnetic separators.
+This produces an ilmenite concentrate free of chromite and garnet that can be used as a feedstock for titania slag.
+ERMS-roasted ilmenite is not a suitable feedstock forthe sulfate-route TiO2 pigment process because the titania fraction is rendered insoluble in mineral acid by high temperature roasting.
+However, this insolubility is useful if hydrochloric acid is used to selectively leach the iron and other soluble constituents in roasted ilmenite to make synthetic rutile.
+However in ERMS-roasted ilmenite, around 50% of the iron is in the trivalent state, so chemical reductants and long leach cycle times are required to achieve successful results.
+Thus two-stage oxidation-reduction roasting is now considered preferable for synthetic rutile production.

-Oxidation-reduction roasting is achieved at operating temperatures of 950 to 1000°C, with a total mean residence time of 2 hours, using a hydrocarbon (generally coal) as fuel.
+Oxidation-reduction roasting is achieved at operating temperatures of 950 to 1000°C, with a total mean residence time of 2 hours, using a hydrocarbon fuel (generally coal).
 Hot reduced ilmenite is very reactive and the product is fully cooled in the absence of air when discharged from the roaster.

-Even though ilmenite conditioned for leaching has a lower magnetic susceptibility, the roasted ilmenite has homogeneous properties and can be separated from the remaining gangue and fine char particles using a rare earth drum magnetic separator.
-Any remaining magnetic gangue is carried through the subsequent leaching stage and is removed at the end of the process.
-At this stage, the ilmenite has been transformed into synthetic rutile which is non-magnetic, and can be separated from any remaining magnetic gangue minerals such as chromite and residual garnets.
+Even though ilmenite conditioned for leaching has a lower magnetic susceptibility, the roasted ilmenite has homogeneous properties and can be separated from the remaining gangue and fine char particles using a strong rare earth drum magnetic separator.
+Any remaining magnetic gangue that is carried through the subsequent leaching stage is removed at the end of the process.
+Once leached, the ilmenite has been transformed into synthetic rutile which is non-magnetic, and it can be separated from any remaining magnetic gangue minerals such as chromite and garnet.

 2. Hydrochloric Acid Leaching

-Austpac has developed a continuous hydrochloric acid leach system that operates at atmospheric pressure.
+Austpac has developed and patented a continuous hydrochloric acid leach system that operates at atmospheric pressure.
 It is possible to make a high purity, high grade synthetic rutile of +97% TiO2 from most ilmenites.

 The iron component of roasted ilmenite is highly reactive and very readily leached in hot hydrochloric acid.
 Any oxides of calcium, magnesium, manganese or aluminium that occur as impurities within the ilmenite are similarly dissolved.
-Most of the TiO2 is insoluble.
-A very small fraction dissolves initially, but the majority precipitates back into the grains of synthetic rutile by hydrolysis as hydrated oxychlorides, and is converted later to TiO2 by calcination.
+Most of the TiO2 is insoluble; a very small fraction dissolves initially, but the majority precipitates back into the grains of synthetic rutile by hydrolysis as hydrated oxychlorides, which is converted to TiO2 during the final calcination step.

-Austpac developed the EARS process which is capable of economically producing strong (“super-azeotrope”) hydrochloric acid from waste iron chloride solutions.
+Austpac developed the EARS process which is capable of economically producing strong (“super-azeotrope”) hydrochloric acid (HCl) from waste iron chloride solutions.
 The use of super-azeotropic acid increases the leaching rate and decreases the amount of water that is needed to be evaporated during acid regeneration.
 An acid concentration of 25% by mass is normally produced.
+This halves the leaching time required when leaching ilmenite with the commercial 18% HCl produced by other acid regeneration processes.

 3. Filtration & Washing